Azure-Samples/azure-spring-boot-samples/azure-active-directory/README.md

 ## 3.4.
 Homework

- - Read the [rfc6749#section-1.1], learn the roles in the OAuth 2.0 authorization framework.
+1. Read the [rfc6749#section-1.1], learn the roles in the OAuth 2.0 authorization framework.
- - Read the [rfc6749#section-1.2], learn the abstract protocol flow.
+2. Read the [rfc6749#section-1.2], learn the abstract protocol flow.
+3. Learn what are the 2 properties used for:
+   - spring.security.oauth2.resourceserver.jwt.jwk-set-uri
+   - spring.security.oauth2.resourceserver.jwt.issuer-uri

 # 4. client-access-resource-server
 This section will demonstrate how to access resource server in client application.
 You can choose one of the following options to get the sample project.

 - Option 1: Use [04-client-access-resource-server] project directly
 - Option 2: Follow steps in [4.1.
-Update sample project.](#41-update-sample-project) to create the sample project.
+Update sample project](#41-update-sample-project) to create the sample project.

 ## 4.1.
-Update sample project.
+Update sample project
 This project is build on top of [02-client-get-user-information].
 The following steps will change [02-client-get-user-information] into [04-client-access-resource-server].

 ### 4.1.1.
 Update pom.xml